Pedrolivares1980/recipe-blog/readme.txt

 * `functions.py`: Contains the functions used by the app.
 * `templates`: The Jinja2 templates used by the app.
 * `static`: The static files used by the app.

-## Contributing

-Contributions to the app are welcome!
-Please fork the repository and submit a pull request.